makersacademy/customerio-importer/README.md

 ### Using it

-Two main tasks: import from the CSV, and export to CustomerIO:
+Three main tasks: import from the CSV, generate opt strings, and export to CustomerIO:

 - `rake import:master` expects a file called `gdpr_data.csv` in a root directory called `data`.
 It imports all the data from the CSV and tidies it into the database for upload.
+- `rake import:generate_random_opt_strings` generates random opt strings for users.
+These are used in the CustomerIO campaigns to generate custom opt-in pages that can update an API that updates CustomerIO later on.
 - `rake sync:all` expects the database to be full of tidy data.
 Then it uploads people one-by-one to CustomerIO.
 It will update people if they already exist, or create new people.

 #### Testing